AjejeBrazorfEU/grocery-store-cnn/README.md

-# grocery-store-cnn
+# Grocery Store CNN

-This repo contains the code for the project of the course "Image Processing and Computer Vision" for the AI Master at the University of Bologna.
-The project consists in the classification of images of products in a grocery store dataset using Convolutional Neural Networks.
+This repo contains the code of the project for the course "Image Processing and Computer Vision" of the Master in AI at the University of Bologna.
+The project consists in classifying images of products in the [Grocery Store Dataset](https://github.com/marcusklasson/GroceryStoreDataset) using Convolutional Neural Networks.

-The project is divided in 2 parts:
+The project is divided into 2 parts:

-- Build a CNN from scratch
+- Build a CNN from scratch.
 - Use a pre-trained model (ResNet18) and fine-tune it.

 ## Content

 The project is inside the file `assignment_module_2.ipynb`.
-The dataset is in the folder `grocery_store_dataset`.
+The dataset is in the directory `grocery_store_dataset`.

 ## Model

-To see the full model specification see the file `assignment_module_2.ipynb`.
-Here you can also find all the experminets done and the results.
+To see the full model specification, see the file `assignment_module_2.ipynb`.
+Here you can also find all the experiments done and the results.

 ## Extra

-This project is for the module 2 of the course.
-To see to project for the module 1 see the repo [opencv-instance-detection](https://github.com/NotXia/opencv-instance-detection).
+This project is for the 2nd module of the course.
+The project for the 1st module is at the repo [opencv-instance-detection](https://github.com/NotXia/opencv-instance-detection).

 ## Members